PrintersForAnts/Salad_Fork/docs/z_motion.md

 **Steps:**

 1. Attach a motor mount to each stepper using M3x12 SHCS screws
-2. Attach motors to frame using M3x10 BHCS hooks
+2. Attach motors to frame using M3x10 BHCS hooks.
+For the rear stepper, use the right 2 preloaded nuts.
+There should be 2 nuts remaining to the left of the motor mount, we will attach the cable chain anchor here later.

 ![](images/z_steppers_added.png)